***Last updated April 2026***

 Question: Do I need to disclose affiliate links?

 Answer: Yes.
-FTC rules (in the US, and similar rules elsewhere) call for clear disclosures whenever you use affiliate links.
+FTC rules (in the US, Canada, and similar rules elsewhere) call for clear disclosures whenever you use affiliate links.
+Nothing should be deceptive and the client should absolutely always realize that they are about to click off onto another site, and that you will earn a commission if they purchase through your link within X amount of time.

 Question: Is it better to focus on one big niche site or small, focused microsites?